basp-group/Faceted-HyperSARA/_sources/setup.rst.txt

 .. warning::

-   Note that a simple ``pull`` instruction from the ``Faceted-HyperSARA`` repository does not update the submodules if the version on which it relies has been modified.
+   A simple ``pull`` instruction from the ``Faceted-HyperSARA`` repository does not update the submodules if the version on which it relies has been modified.
 If this is the case, update the submodules with the instructions provided above.